jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.25 GreaterThan

-Performs a greater-than comparison operation on two rasters or a raster and a constant value..
+Performs a greater-than comparison operation on two rasters or a raster and a constant value.

 *Parameters*: